chenlabUIUC/ShapeFingerprintExtraction/README.md

 # ShapeFringerprintExtraction
-Python script example of U-Net training and prediction.
+Matlab script examples of nanomaterial shape fringerprint extraction.
 Date: 11/2021
 For more information about the project, algorithms, and related publications please refer to the [Chen Group website](https://chenlab.matse.illinois.edu/).